orbeon/orbeon-forms-doc/xforms/submission-json.md

 *NOTE: This is also supported with `xf:instance` when using the `src` or `resource` attributes, when the content is received with an `application/json` mediatype.*

+[SINCE Orbeon Forms 2017.1]

+In addition to the `application/json` mediatype, mediatypes of the form `a/b+json` are recognized.

 ### Conversion examples

 The following JSON object: